microsoft/aici/README.md

 If you have CUDA, go to `rllm/` and run `./server.sh orca`.
 This will run the inference server with Orca-2 13B model (which is expected by testcases).

-If you don't have CUDA, go to `cpp-rllm/` and run `./cpp-server.sh phi2`.
+If you don't have CUDA, go to `cpp-rllm/` and run `./cpp-server.sh phi2` (phi2 is small enough to run on a CPU).
+You can also pass GGUF URL on HuggingFace.

 Both of these commands first compile aicirt and the inference engine, and then run it.